bologer/anycomment.io/readme.txt

 * Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki, GitHub, Instagram, Twitch or Dribble
 * Translated in English & Russian
 * Suitable for dark & light themes (on your choice)
-* Blazing-fast comments based on React
+* Blazing-fast comments based on React & WordPress REST
 * Alert notification in comment area when new comment was added (by clicking on alert, new comment will be shown)
 * Ability to send email on new comment reply
+* Ability to send email notification about new comment to administrator
 * Ability to specify comma-separated list of words to be used to hold comments for moderators
 * Provide `Privacy Policy` link, so users know how their data processed and used (when not provided, no checkbox will be shown to users)
 * Social avatars shown globally